JohnMurray/busan/decisions/001-protobuf.md

 All of the context above describes what is desired in a theoretical system, but how does that translate to constructing an API for sending messages?

-The minimum requirement for sending a message across threads (and of course Buson will build on top of existing concurrency primitives) is to implement `Send` (and maybe `Sync`).
+The minimum requirement for sending a message across threads (and of course Busan will build on top of existing concurrency primitives) is to implement `Send` (and maybe `Sync`).
 In our case we would absolutely _not_ want `Sync`, but [negative_impls][neg_impl] is not a standard feature.
 And even if it were, a struct could contain a field that was `Sync + Send` (such as